Cooling Down Potential Fires:

-Lightning storms started many fires in 2011 which travelled up-slope and jumped existing fire breaks.
+Lightning storms started many fires in 2011 which traveled up-slope and jumped existing fire breaks.
 With luck and hard work the fire was contained.

-There is a need to keep fire from jumping firebreak roads.
-There is a high potential of igniting the large areas of dense dry or dead cedars.
+There is a need to keep fire from jumping firebreak roads because of the high potential for igniting large areas of dense, dry, or dead cedars.

 A plan was outlined for Natural Texas to follow: